JOHN WILLIAM FLOWER 1885–1962

 Occupation: bricklayer heavy work

-Air Raid Precautions rescue warden
+Air Raid Precautions rescue and demolition warden

 Reasons for inclusion on Radcliffe on Trent Roll of Honour